Human Performance Research network

 The Human Performance Research network (HPRnet, pronounced hip-er-net) was established to enhance the performance of Australia's military personnel.

-In addition to the traditional 4 year studies, a smaller amount of funding will be allocated to address a rolling set of 1-2 year studies targeted at more specific outcomes.
+In addition to the traditional 4 year studies, a smaller amount of funding has been allocated to address a rolling set of 1-2 year studies targeted at more specific outcomes.

 HPRnet also provides a mechanism for setting up studies funded directly by military stakeholders.
 DST anticipates putting out such specific calls for proposals throughout the program.

 To view presentations from the last HPRnet symposium, go to the HPRnet Symposium 2018 web page.

 For more information, contact the HPRnet Coordinator, Tom Radtke: